• About

 • Jogger-stroller friendly.
 One of our kids even rode with training wheels the whole way (not ideal on the dirt, but it worked).
 The first part is paved, so no problem there.
 The dirt trail is wide and flat enough for a stroller.
 A couple of uphill parts that are uneven, but do-able.

-• Finally, there are restrooms at the parking lot off Alicia and one portable toilet at the turn-off to the dirt road.
+• Finally, there are restrooms at the Visitor Center at the parking lot off Alicia.

 • Official OCParks.com website for Aliso and Wood Canyons Wilderness Park